lowrob/LedgerBase/readme.md

 This code was ran on a server and vt100 was used to access the system.
 It had a isam DB.
 Will fill in more info if I can reocover the software from old tapes and drives.

-dbh = database code and utilities.
+dbh = database code and utilities. nfm = menu system that was used on terminal - tnames limited access pp = personnel / payroll include = include files for all the code formats = structures (don't remember how to use this yet - builds a data file .RFM or RPM)